Gold-ringed tanager: Description

 Like the other Bangsia tanagers, the gold-ringed tanager is a plump bird with a relatively short tail.
 They are approximately 16cm in length and typically weigh between 35-45 grams.

 Adult birds are mostly dark green with a yellow breast.
-The prominent "gold ring" facial markings of adults, described below, make the bird easy to identify, with the only possible confusion species being Slaty-capped shrike-vireo.
+The prominent "gold ring" facial markings of adults, described below, make the bird easy to identify, with the only possible confused species being the slaty-capped shrike-vireo.

 Detailed descriptions were provided by F. Gary Stiles, based on birds captured at Alto de Pisones in Risaralda Department:

 Adult male

 The head, throat, and sides of the breast are glossy black, with a ring around the olive-green cheeks and auriculars that is formed by the bright yellow postocular and malar stripes and postauricular bar.
-The centre of the breast is bright orange-yellow; with the remaining underparts being bright olive-green.
+The centre of the breast is bright orange-yellow, with the remaining underparts being bright olive-green.
 The bird's back is dark green, with the rump and upper tail coverts a paler, brighter green.
 The central tail feathers (rectrices) are dull olive while the outer feathers are dusky, edged with olive.
 The wings are blackish with the wing coverts and secondaries edged with dull blue.
-The iris is dark red; the bill is black (upper mandible) and horn coloured (lower mandible), and the tarsi and feet are greyish.
+The iris is dark red, the bill is black (upper mandible) and horn coloured (lower mandible), and the tarsi and feet are greyish.